 What are the next steps?

-For the Tilenga project, the coming months will be dedicated to the drilling phase with the three active rigs, together with all construction activities in the CPF, the wellpads and flowlines.
+For the Tilenga project, the coming months will be dedicated to the continuity of the drilling phase with the three active rigs, together with all construction activities in the CPF, the wellpads and flowlines.

-Regarding EACOP, most of the actions will be focused on the continuation of the construction activities at the Pumping stations and Tanga terminal facilities including the ramp-up of the Thermal Insulation coating plant.
+Regarding EACOP, most of the actions will be focused on the continuation of the construction activities at the Pumping stations and Tanga terminal facilities including the production at the Thermal Insulation coating plant.
+Pipeline installation activities are also expected to ramp-up.